-Certificates: 6,700,000 European Style Cash Settled Short Certificates relating to the ordinary shares of Alibaba Group Holding Limited (the

-"Underlying Stock")

-ISIN: LU2375046237

-Company: Alibaba Group Holding Limited (RIC: 9988.HK)

-Underlying Price3 and Source: HK\$76.4 (Reuters)

-Calculation Agent: Société Générale

-Strike Level: Zero

-Daily Leverage: -5x (within the Leverage Inverse Strategy as described below)

-Notional Amount per Certificate: SGD 1.20

-Management Fee (p.a.)4: 0.40%

-Gap Premium (p.a.)5: 7.00%, is a hedging cost against extreme market movements overnight.

-Stock Borrowing Cost6: The annualised costs for borrowing stocks in order to take an inverse exposure on the Underlying Stock.

-Rebalancing Cost6: The transaction costs (if applicable), computed as a function of leverage and daily inverse performance of the Underlying Stock.

-Launch Date: 21 November 2022

-Closing Date: 24 November 2022
+Certificates: 8,400,000 European Style Cash Settled Short Certificates relating to the ordinary shares of Alibaba Group Holding Limited (the "Underlying Stock ") ISIN: LU2375049413 Company: Alibaba Group Holding Limited (RIC: 9988.HK) Underlying Price and Source: HK\$87.70 (Reuters) Calculation Agent: Société Générale Strike Level: Zero Daily Leverage: -5x (within the Leverage Inverse Strategy as described below) Notional Amount per Certificate: SGD 1.20 Management Fee (p.a.)4: 0.40% Gap Premium (p.a.)5: 7.50%, is a hedging cost against extreme market movements overnight.
+Stock Borrowing Cost : The annualised costs for borrowing stocks in order to take an inverse exposure on the Underlying Stock.
+Rebalancing Cost : The transaction costs (if applicable), computed as a function of leverage and daily inverse performance of the Underlying Stock.
+Launch Date: 21 December 2022 Closing Date: 28 December 2022

-3 These figures are calculated as at, and based on information available to the Issuer on or about 24 November 2022.
-The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 24 November 2022.
+&lt;sup>3 These figures are calculated as at, and based on information available to the Issuer on or about 28 December 2022.
+The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 28 December 2022.

-4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
+&lt;sup>4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
 Any increase in the Management Fee will be announced on the SGXNET.
 Please refer to "Fees and Charges" below for further details of the fees and charges payable and the maximum of such fees as well as other ongoing expenses that may be borne by the Certificates.

-5 Please note that the Gap Premium is calculated on a 360-day basis.
+&lt;sup>5 Please note that the Gap Premium is calculated on a 360-day basis.

-6 These costs are embedded within the Leverage Inverse Strategy.
+&lt;sup>6 These costs are embedded within the Leverage Inverse Strategy.
 Please note that the Stock Borrowing Cost may be changed on giving 5 Business Days' notice to investors.
 Any change in the Stock Borrowing Cost will be announced on the SGXNET.